Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

 - It's possible that data is captured differently between different tools.
 - Sometimes, we simply don't know why something happens.
 And that should be okay too.

+### We doubt whether our web tracking data is accurate
+- Look at examples of journeys - is it something we model or do we specifically attribute it this way?
+- Segment the data:
+  - Only recently?
+  - Why channel, which campaign?
+  - Any other similarities
+- Bring this context back to the teams: do they know what's happening?
+- Look again using the new context and do some deeper research
+- If not solved, involve the Tech team and/or the wider community and/or the vendors/sources directly.

 ## Changing important models
 - Be clear on timelines with stakeholders: clarify that something is priority + when you expect to be able to show something
 - Don’t push something when its risky to push.
 E.g. don’t push Exec Explore changes when the Trading meeting is happening on the same day